getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 ---
-title: Build a Real-time Game on Carina
+title: Build a real-time game on Carina
 description: Use Carina by Rackspace and Docker to build a scalable, real-time game server
 date: 2016-02-22
 comments: true